rwacross/chalk-int/README.md

+This project was created in a single afternoon for Chalk.
+It is relatively simple, but serves as a demonstration of how to make an app quickly and functionally, with CSS to be optimized later.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>